CopterExpress/clever-show/docs/en/api.md

 ### Public attributes

-* `server_connection` - ConnectionManager object representing connation to the server.
+* `server_connection` - ConnectionManager object representing connection to the server.
-* `connected` - read-only boolean, whether client is connected to the server.
+* `connected` - read-only boolean, whether the client is connected to the server.
-* `client_id` - read-only string, ID of the client
+* `client_id` - read-only string, ID of the client.
 * `config` - ConfigManager object, containing loaded client configuration.
 * `config_path` - path to configuration file.
 There also should be config specification file at `config_path\config\configspec_client.ini`.